plum-umd/adapton.ocaml/oopsla15_artifact_docs/Supplement.md

 * Test - The interaction
 * Size - Initial input list length
 * Mod Pos, Mod Pos % - location in the list of the interaction; % of list size
-* Demand, Demand % - The amout of the output list requested; % of list size
+* Demand, Demand % - The amount of the output list requested; % of list size
 * Time - Seconds required to return the demanded output list
 * Unit Cost - Optional statistic, often measuring computation count
 * Heap - A snapshot of heap memory used.
 Ballpark number for comparisons